Rusmir Halilović: Taking over Yugoslavian NT selections 1981–1985

-In 1981, Halilovic lead Buducnost Podgorica from the lower rank to Yugoslavian A1 league.
-He then began his professional career as coach for Yugoslavian Basketball Federation (KSJ – “Kosarkaski Savez Jugoslavije”) in charge of NT cadet and junior selections programs.
+In 1981, Halilovic lead Budućnost Podgorica from the lower rank to Yugoslavian A1 league.
+He then began his professional career as coach for Yugoslavian Basketball Federation (KSJ – "Kosarkaski Savez Jugoslavije") in charge of NT cadet and junior selections programs.

 Halilovic was also the assistant coach of Mirko Novosel, who was later made a member of Naismith and the FIBA Hall of Fame.
 Halilovic also took on head coaching duties at three games of Yugoslavian senior NT during its American NCAA tour in 1982.
-In the initial game, Yugoslavian NT led by Drazen Petrovic won the game vs. one of the top ranked NCAA teams of that time.
+In the initial game, Yugoslavian NT led by Dražen Petrović won the game vs. one of the top ranked NCAA teams of that time.

 During 1981, 1982, and 1983 regular American tours Halilovic, along with coaches Tanjevic and Novosel, often met and communicated with the top NCAA coaches such as Dean Smith (North Carolina), Joe B. Hall (Kentucky) and Digger Phelps (Notre Dame).

-Work with Drazen Petrovic and future NBA players
+Work with Dražen Petrović and future NBA players

-He is most known for his key role in developing young international star Drazen Petrovic (coaching him each summer from his 15th to 19th year of life) and as many as total of eleven future NBA players from ex-Yugoslavia as well as many future Euroleague stars.
+Halilovic is known for his role in developing Dražen Petrović (coaching him each summer from his 15th to 19th year of life) as well as future NBA players from ex-Yugoslavia and future Euroleague stars.

-Although Drazen Petrovic was a great phenom himself whose career was influenced by a number of club coaches in Sibenka such as Zoran Slavnic and Faruk Kulenovic, Halilovic is the coach who greatly contributed to Petrovic's mental toughness, shooting precision, midrange game and overall approach to the game.
-It is still unknown that in 1984.
-Drazen was eager to return to Sibenka if Halilovic would have decided to take over as the head coach of the team from Sibenik.

-Wide group of players Halilovic coached in Yugoslavian cadet and junior selections includes Drazen Petrovic, Vlade Divac, Toni Kukoc, Dino Radja, Zarko Paspalj, Jure Zdovc, Stojko Vrankovic, Danko Cvjeticanin, Velimir Perasovic, Milos Babic, Franjo Arapovic, Miroslav Pecarski, Luka Pavicevic, Teoman Alibegovic, Dragan Tarlac, Dalibor Bagaric, Bruno Sundov as well as many other prominent international players.
+Players Halilovic coached in Yugoslavian cadet and junior selections include Dražen Petrović, Vlade Divac, Toni Kukoč, Dino Rađa, Žarko Paspalj, Jure Zdovc, Stojko Vranković, Danko Cvjetićanin, Velimir Perasović, Miloš Babić, Franjo Arapović, Miroslav Pecarski, Luka Pavićević, Teoman Alibegović, Dragan Tarlać, Dalibor Bagarić, Bruno Šundov as well as other international players.

-Halilovic was the one who first gathered and introduced to international basketball the extra talented group of youngsters which in 1987. under the leadership of Svetislav Pesic won World junior Championship in Bormio(Italy).
-Halilovic had great success with that same group from 1982. until 1984. winning silver medal in 1982. junior EC (Bulgaria), gold medal in 1983. cadet EC (Germany)and bronze medal in 1984. junior EC (Sweden).